 Performance Three involves taking multiple cameras into the semi-public locations of shopping malls.
-Not only are the wearable computers visible, but the use of a prop ensures that everyone in the vicinity knows that pictures are being taken.
-In this instance, the devices evoke responses from store employees, and various mechanisms of skillful resistance are applied to continue collecting and projecting visual data.
+Not only are the wearable computers visible, but the use of props ensures that everyone in the vicinity knows that pictures are being taken.
+In this case, the devices evoke responses from store employees, and various techniques of resistance are applied to continue collecting and projecting visual data.
 The degree of objection to sousveillance varies with the amount of surveillance present.
-The greater objections to sousveillance take place in establishments like casinos, jewelry stores, and department stores in which more surveillance cameras are present.
-Lesser objections take place in department stores where fewer surveillance cameras are present.
+The greater objections to sousveillance take place in establishments such as casinos, jewelry stores, and department stores in which more surveillance cameras are present.
+Fewer objections take place in department stores where fewer surveillance cameras are present.

-In Performance Four, images take earlier by hidden cameras are shown to customer service personnel in the same setting in which the images were taken.
-By this means, the experience of surveillance is reflected back to the surveiller.
+In Performance Four, images taken earlier by hidden cameras are shown to customer service personnel in the same settings in which the images were taken.
+By this means, the experience of surveillance is reflected back to the surveillers.
 When a plausible reason for sousveillance is evident, surveillers often choose to ignore sousveillance.
-Moreover, when sousveillers are challenged by surveillance authorities, the authorities often take a position of graciously accepting the sousveillance when the sousveillance is apparently sanctioned by another external authority.
-This degree of acceptance also varies in proportion to the degree of externalization, giving rise to a "will not", "may not", "cannot" hierarchy.
-Thus when the sousveiller refuses ("will not") to stop taking pictures, the situation escalates, whereas when the wearer is contractually required to take pictures ("may not") the situation remains neutral, and when the wearer is unable to stop taking pictures ("cannot") the situation becomes acceptable to authority figures most of the time.
+Moreover, when sousveillers are challenged by surveillance authorities, the authorities often accept the sousveillance as is, apparently sanctioned by other external authorities.
+This degree of acceptance varies in proportion to the degree of externalization, giving rise to a "will not/may not/cannot" hierarchy.
+Thus when the sousveiller refuses (will not) to stop taking pictures, the situation escalates, whereas when the wearer is contractually required to take pictures (may not) the situation remains neutral, and when the wearer is unable to stop taking pictures (cannot) the situation usually becomes acceptable to authority figures.